ytrevor81/NFL-Stats-Library/README.md

 # Player Search

-Users can search for any individual player, whether they are currently active or retired.
+Users can search for any player, whether they are currently active or retired.
 The "Name" is a case-sensitive search bar that can search for any player.

 ![nfl-players](https://user-images.githubusercontent.com/46886041/64142809-d2670200-ce37-11e9-9fd2-83ffcfc986f4.PNG)